TCF Financial: Multiple Trump-Induced Tailwinds

 Source: Bloomberg, Renaissance Research

-In our view, the bank's valuation discount can be partly attributed by the CFPB-related issues.
+In our view, the bank's valuation discount can be partly attributed to the CFPB-related issues.
 We expect TCF to settle these issues with little to no impact on the company's financials.
 Once the settlement has been reached, the discount should narrow, in our view.

 Source: Bloomberg, Renaissance Research